-Make using your computer back pain proof by following these 4 tips for a comfortable, happier and less painful working day.
+Make your computer back pain proof by following these 4 tips for a more comfortable, happier, and less painful working day.

-Because sitting behind a desk for more than 4 hours per day has been found to be a big cause of lower back pain in office workers.
+Because sitting behind a desk for a couple of hours or more each day has been found to be a big cause of lower back pain in office workers.

-And don't forget the hours you spend on them after work whether that is typing up quotes or invoices, using social media, playing games or watching movies and sports streams.
+And don't forget the hours you spend on them after work replying to emails, using social media, playing games, or watching movies.

-So read on and I'll go through the 4 things you must do to ensure you can use a computer safely and without causing yourself damage.
+So read on and I'll go through the 4 things you must do to ensure you can use a computer safely and minimise the risk to your back.

 Why Do You Get Back Pain At The Computer?

-Have you felt that familiar twinge in your lower and middle back after being sat down at your computer for a while?
+Have you felt that all too familiar twinge in your back after being sat down at your computer for a while?